Models of protein production along the cell cycle: an investigation of possible sources of noise: Impact of Gene Replication

 which gives

-Since the equilibrium distribution is unique, the number of mRNAs at birth follows a Poisson distribution of parameter $x_{0}$ at equilibrium. \end{proof}
+Since the steady state distribution is unique, the number of mRNAs at birth follows a Poisson distribution of parameter $x_{0}$ at steady state. \end{proof}

-We have determined the equilibrium distribution of the embedded Markov Chain $\left(M_{i\tau_{D}}\right)_{i\in\N}$.
-Now, we analyze the distribution of mRNA number at any instant $s$ of the cell cycle. \begin{thm} At equilibrium, at time $s$ in the cell cycle, the distribution of the mRNA number $M_{s}$ is Poisson with parameter
+We have determined the steady state distribution of the embedded Markov Chain $\left(M_{i\tau_{D}}\right)_{i\in\N}$.
+Now, we analyze the distribution of mRNA number at any instant $t$ of the cell cycle. \begin{thm} At steady state, at time $t$ in the cell cycle, the distribution of the mRNA number $M_{t}$ is Poisson with parameter

-In particular, the mean and the variance of mRNA concentration are known at any time $s$ of the cell cycle,
+In particular, the mean and the variance of mRNA concentration are known at any time $t$ of the cell cycle,

-\end{thm} \begin{proof} At a moment $s$ of the cell cycle, the moment-generating function of $M_{s}$ at $\xi<0$ is given by
+\end{thm} \begin{proof} At a moment $t$ of the cell cycle, the moment-generating function of $M_{t}$ at $\xi<0$ is given by

 Since $M_{0}$, $E_{\sigma_{1}}^{i}$, $\mathcal{N}_{\lambda_{1}}$ and $\mathcal{N}'_{\lambda_{1}}$ are all independent, it follows that